brightcosmo/GApps-Invoicing-Script/README.md

 - Reads invoice data from a specified Google Sheet.
 - Formats the data into a PDF invoice.
 - Saves the PDF invoice to Google Drive.
-- Sends the invoice to the email addresses listed in the sheet.
+- Sends the invoice to the email address listed in the sheet.

 ## Contributing